The metric / visualization pirate 'rules'

 Visible for all

 First and foremost we strive to make the metrics transparent.
 As in “show them to all the staff every morning”.
 This is a big thing in Indonesia, I can tell you.
-Quite the opposite from most management recommendation and trends.
+Quite the opposite from most management recommendations and trends.
 But it works for us.

 We put only one metric per diagram in (so far), to hinder cluttering

 Our goal is that you should be able to tell me what the data explains from the back of the room.
-You do not have to be able to read every detail, but stuff like; are we above or below target, what is the overall trend etc. If not - the visualization is to small.
+You do not have to be able to read every detail, but stuff like; are we above or below target, what is the overall trend etc. If not - the visualization is too small.

 Optional: physical